an-sh/chat-service/README.md

 First define a server configuration.
 On a server-side define a socket connection hook, as the service is relying on an extern auth implementation.
-A user just needs to pass an auth check, no explicit user adding step is required.
+An user just needs to pass an auth check, no explicit user adding step is required.

 ```javascript